 How private is NordVPN?

-Users are also treated to perfect forward secrecy, which ensures new keys are used on login and every hours.
+Perfect Forward Secrecy is also implemented, meaning that new keys are used each time you login, and are changed every hour or so when connected.
 This means that in the very unlikely event any session is compromised, the longest the attacker will get is an hour.

 However, it doesn’t stop there.
 You can choose to use Onion over VPN, which routes your connection over the encrypted Tor network (sacrificing speed for absolute privacy), and you can also use Double VPN, which routes your traffic through two separate servers.
 So, if you’re willing to take a hit on outright speed in return for absolute privacy, these are useful options to have on hand.

-In countries where VPN use is restricted, NordVPN’s obfuscated servers will prove useful – these are more effective at hiding the fact they’re VPN connections at all, and can get access to sites and regions where VPN use is banned or limited.
-In fact, we rate Nord as one of the best China VPN services because of this.
+In countries where VPN use is restricted, NordVPN’s obfuscated servers will prove useful – these cloak the fact that you're using a VPN at all, and help to keep users online in restrictive countries that limit VPN use.
+In fact, I rate Nord as one of the best China VPN services because of this.

 How secure is NordVPN?

 NordVPN also provides excellent security for its users.
-You’ll get a kill switch that automatically cuts your connection if your VPN drops (great for anything that demands utmost security), and another that closes certain programs in the same scenario.
-Both of these are must-haves for those looking for a torrenting VPN – but we’ll explore that a little more later.
+All apps get a kill switch that automatically cuts your connection if your VPN drops (it's reliable and a must-have for anyone that demands utmost security), and another that closes certain programs in the same scenario.
+Both of these are very useful for those looking for a torrenting VPN – but I’ll explore that a little more later.

-The VPN effectively blocks DNS and WebRTC leaks – which we tested on DNS Leak Test, IPLeak, and others services.
-All sounds pretty good, right?
+The VPN effectively blocks DNS and WebRTC leaks – which I tested on DNS Leak Test, IPLeak, and others services with great results.
+All good stuff.